FluentPlay

 Phoneme Range

 Coverage across the phoneme inventory.
-A speaker can be fluent on /m/ and collapse on /p/ — this axis makes that pattern visible.
+A speaker can be stable on /m/ and unstable on /p/ — this axis makes that pattern visible.

 02 · What PAD measures

-Most speech-fluency tools measure what happens at and after the moment of disfluency — the block, the repetition, the prolongation.
+Most speech tools measure at or after articulation — the audible disfluency events.
 PAD measures the pre-articulatory window — the motor timing instability in the milliseconds before speech onset.
 That earlier signal is what makes the six-axis profile possible.

 The framework is not a single score.
-It is a multi-dimensional surface: six axes derived from acoustic, prosodic, and timing features, scored per session, stacked across the arc of treatment.
+It is a multi-dimensional surface: six axes derived from acoustic, prosodic, and timing features, scored per session, stacked across the session arc.
 A profile is a shape.
-A treatment arc is a shape changing over time.
+A session arc is a shape changing over time.

-Clinicians, researchers, and digital therapeutic partners can use the PAD framework as an independent instrument — for outcome measurement, for validation of other tools, or as the scoring layer inside their own platform.
+Clinicians, researchers, and digital therapeutic partners can use the PAD framework as an independent instrument — for signal measurement, for validation of other tools, or as the scoring layer inside their own platform.

 PAD score definition